-Rendering is a procedure where a pre-existing surface is covered with a thick coating material to give a more elegant, cleaner and modernised look to the exterior of homes.
+Rendering is a procedure where a pre-existing surface is covered with a thick coating material to the exterior of homes.
+This procedure gives a more elegant, cleaner and modernised look to houses.

-Render is applied to brick and concrete surfaces and then screeded, floated and sponged for a desired finish.
+Render is applied to brick and concrete surfaces.
+It is then screeded, floated and sponged for a desired finish.
 There are many different looks that you can achieve such as, textured or smooth, fine or coarse, natural or coloured.

 This process has been around for centuries and is becoming increasingly popular in Australia.
 Rendering the outside of your home can give it a fresh new look and bring a tired old looking building back to life.

 It’s common for houses to be fully rendered however this doesn’t always need to be the case.
 Many homes can have only a portion of it rendered with the remainder of the house having the brick work exposed.

 Before you make a decision to have your house rendered, it’s good to know your options of the types of render materials available and the differences between them.

 There are 2 different types of render available on the market today.